-- 1. a) BTS stands for Base Transceiver Station - b) BSC stands for Base Station Control - c) PSTN stands for Public Switched Telephone Network b) Handoff occurs when the mobile unit moves out of the coverage area of a given cell site, the reception becomes weak.
+- 1) a) BTS stands for Base Transceiver Station - b) BSC stands for Base Station Control - c) PSTN stands for Public Switched Telephone Network - 2) a) Cell is the basic geographic unit of a cellular system.
+Cells are base stations transmitting over small geographic areas that are represented as hexagons.
+Each cell size varies depending on the landscape. - b) Handoff occurs when the mobile unit moves out of the coverage area of a given cell site, the reception becomes weak.
 At this point, the cell site in use requests a handoff.
-The system switches the call to a stronger-frequency channel in a new site without interrupting the call or alerting the user.
-The call continues as long as the user is talking, and the user does not notice the handoff at all.
+The system switches the call to a strongerfrequency channel in a new site without interrupting the call or alerting the user.
+The call continues as long as the user is talking, and the user does not notice the handoff at all. - c) Frequency reuse: Cells with the same number have the same set of frequencies.
+Here, because the number of available frequencies is 7, the frequency reuse factor is 1/7.
+That is, each cell is using 1/7 of available cellular channels.